nw0ng/Create-Task/README.md

 nodejs required

+Use visual studio code

+in the terminal put these in:
 npm install electron -g

 npm install axios --save

-Don't know if it's necessary, but I used Visual Studio Code and used the terminal to start the program with: npm start
+to run code, use: npm start
+in the terminal